-After the main part of development process came to an end, we confirmed our expectations:
+After the main part of the development process came to an end, we confirmed our expectations:

 - Integration of native code (Java code) into the app written in RN is a piece of cake.
-For instance if there is Ionic app and we need to add some feature written in Java/Objective-C there needs to do a lot of inconvenient staff.
-If the app is in RN — it is very simple to add new feature in native code (Java).
+For instance, if there is an Ionic app and we need to add some feature written in Java/Objective-C there needs to do a lot of inconvenient staff.
+If the app is in RN — it is very simple to add a new feature in native code (Java).

 - Strong community.
-RN has really powerful support community.
-Recently answered question will be replied really fast.
+RN has a really powerful support community.
+A recently answered question will be replied really fast.

 - Performance.
 RN app uses native components of both platforms (iOS & Android).
-There is not time spent for HTML, CSS processing.
+There is no time spent on HTML, CSS processing.
 That’s why RN app works faster.

 - Live update.
 Once updated in the store — updated on the device.

 React native allowed us to implement solution both for Android and iOS platforms without writing code for each platform separately.
-This approach has significantly minimized implementation time and in future it will allow to make further adjustments for both platforms making less changes of code.
+This approach has significantly minimized implementation time and in future, it will allow making further adjustments for both platforms making fewer changes of code.

 Now we know that we can handle pretty much everything!
 Wanna bet?
 Come and challenge us via email@example.com!